 Order GeneStrand Fragments

-Check the sequence of your CRISPR plasmid or genomic target sequence with one of our Custom Sequencing services.
+Use our TIDE protocol to ceck the sequence of your CRISPR plasmid or genomic target sequence.
 More Info.

 Submit Tube Sequencing l Submit Plate Sequencing l Order Seq Kit

 Do you need larger dsDNA constructs?
 We can synthesise whole chimeric gRNAs, donor DNAs or optimised Cas9 enzymes.
 More Info.